clusterio/clusterio/docs/writing-plugins.md

 At minimum the `package.json` file must contain a version entry.

 A possible workflow for developing plugins is to place the plugin in a sub-directory of where clusterio has been installed, and rely on Node.js searching up the folder heirarchy for it to find `@clusterio/lib`.
-To add it to `plugin-list.json` so that it gets loaded use the `plugin add <path>` sub-command to either clusteriocontroller, clusterioslave or clusterioctl.
+To add it to `plugin-list.json` so that it gets loaded use the `plugin add <path>` sub-command to either clusteriocontroller, clusteriohost or clusterioctl.
 Note that it's important that the path starts with ./ or ../ (use .\ or ..\ on Windows).

 For a plugin the most important file is the `info.js` file.